 FT Energy Source is posting a daily question for our panel of expert commentators.
-Below are replies from Robert Stavins of Harvard University, Vivienne Cox of Climate Change Capital, Kyoto carbon markets architect Graciela Chichilnisky, Jeremy Leggett of Solarcentury and David Jones of Euro RSCG group and Havas Worldwide.
+Below are replies from Robert Stavins, Vivienne Cox, Graciela Chichilnisky, Jeremy Leggett.

-How would financing for the developed world to mitigate and deal with climate change – should it ever be agreed upon – actually work?
+How should the financing for the developed world to mitigate and deal with climate change – should it ever be agreed upon – actually work?
 Whatever the final agreement, it is likely there will be tens of billions of dollars worth of funding deployed over the next few years.

 Then there is the matter of how the money is spent: to make the big industrial and agricultural changes needed to reduce GHG emissions, or to live with the effects of climate change, stability and scale of funding is important.

-To begin addressing some of these issues, Norway and Mexico have combined their respective proposals to come up with a framework on how funds might be gathered and distributed.
+Norway and Mexico have combined their respective proposals to come up with a framework on how funds might be gathered and distributed.
+Read more

 On FT Energy Source: